101arrowz/gd.js/README.md

 `dbURL`, which should point to the base database URL.
 Defaults to the official Geometry Dash servers at `http://www.boomlings.com/database` and should only be changed if you are using a private server.
 Should NOT end with a slash.

-`corsURL`, which should point to the base URL for CORS requests (if you don't know what this is or are using Node.js, don't worry about it).
-Only has an impact if you're using `gd.js` from a browser, defaults to `https://cors-anywhere.herokuapp.com/`.
-Note that this will be directly prepended to the full request URL, so it will usually end with a trailing slash.
+`corsURL`, which should point to the base URL for CORS requests.
+If you're using Node.js, don't worry about this; it only has an impact if you use `gd.js` from a browser.
+Note that this will be directly prepended to the full request URL, so it will usually end with a trailing slash. **If you are using `gd.js` in the browser, you NEED to set up [your own CORS proxy](#advanced-cors-proxying)**.

-**Also note that the default CORS proxy will not work in production;** you must go to [`https://cors-anywhere.herokuapp.com/corsdemo`](https://cors-anywhere.herokuapp.com/corsdemo) and request temporary access before usage; also, due to a bug in Chrome, the default CORS proxy only works in Firefox.
-For production (or for development in Chrome), **you need to set up [your own CORS proxy](#advanced-cors-proxying)**.

 `fetch` is the fetch polyfill to use.
 You can typically just set fetch in the global environment, but if you don't want to do that, you can also pass a polyfill here.